santilopezpavon/static_custom_api/readme.md

 # WIP
 * Improve the current code
-* Saving Views in JSON
+* Saving Views in JSON (Axiliar module)
-* Improve the live JSONs alter
-* Implementation live JSONs sync with frontend
+* Remove batch api by UI, is more slow than drush command
+* Minimal Alter normalize for return clean data (Auxiliar module)
+* Entity to JSON taking into account the bundle

 # Description
 This module is designed to facilitate the storage of content in JSON files within the Drupal framework.
 Using this approach, we can retrieve entity data from JSON files rather than solely relying on the database.
 Furthermore, it enables the generation of JSON files for all entities within the website, which can be copied to another server equipped with a frontend framework like NextJS.
 This allows for the consumption of this data without the need for continuous requests to the Drupal backend.